Skip to main content

 ➡️ Correct outcome for Payments: this is not our root cause — escalate / hand off to Infra Team, with the evidence.
 A good investigation can correctly end in a hand-off.

 What you should see.
-Same tools, same data — but now the model owns the root cause.
-It zeroes in on the 08:58 pgbouncer default_pool_size 100 → 40 change, confirms the Postgres primary is healthy (so it's the pool ceiling, not the database), and gives the fix and next actions: revert default_pool_size to 100 and RELOAD pgbouncer (no dropped connections), verify the pool drains and 5xx clears, then monitor pool utilization.
-It warns not to fail over the primary.
+Same tools, same data — but now the AI owns the root cause.
+It zeroes in on the 08:58 pgbouncer default_pool_size 100 → 40 change, confirms the Postgres primary is healthy (so it's the pool ceiling, not the database), and gives the fix and next actions: revert default_pool_size to 100 and RELOAD pgbouncer (no dropped connections), verify the pool drains and the 5xx clears, then monitor pool utilization.
+It warns not to fail over the primary — straight from Infra's TSG.

 What the demo proves

 • Domain profiles steer reasoning toward the team's correct action.
-The only change between Step 4 and Step 5 is the active profile + knowledge folder.
+The only difference between the two Contexts is the profile + knowledge folder each carries.
 Same incident, same tools, same raw evidence — two right answers.

 • The knowledge base grounds the answer.
-Each team's runbooks/TSGs/postmortems give the model team-specific first-checks and dangerous-action rules it would not otherwise know.
+Each team's runbooks/TSGs/postmortems give the AI team-specific first-checks and dangerous-action rules it would not otherwise know — and the citations let you verify.

-• The extension is just an MCP connector.
-Point the same extension at your real incident/log/deploy systems and the pattern works beyond the demo.
+• The extension is a read-only connector.
+Point the same pattern at your real incident/log/deploy systems and it works beyond the demo.

 Take it further